Burnaby Central Secondary School

 Burnaby Central Secondary School is a public high school in Burnaby, British Columbia.
-It is located across from Burnaby City Hall and is adjacent to Deer Lake Park.
+It is a short distance from Burnaby City Hall and Deer Lake Park.
 Burnaby Central is a part of Burnaby School District 41.
-As of 2015, there are more than 1,400 students attending the school.
+As of 2026, there are more than 1,400 students attending the school.
 Classes at Burnaby Central usually follow the semester system.

 This new school building was constructed where the previous school's outdoor field was located.
 Construction began on a seismically sound school building in 2009 due to the Seismic Mitigation Program (SMP), a seismic upgrading program.
 Burnaby Central Secondary School's new campus opened in September 2011.

 Facilities

 Burnaby Central Secondary has three floors and three wings.
-The student commons, a double height high ceiling atrium, sits in the middle of the central wing and separates wings A and C. It contains 52 classrooms.
+The student commons, a double height high ceiling atrium, sits in the middle of the central wing (A) and separates wings B and C. It contains 52 classrooms.
 Other facilities include: